-We think that over time existing uses in the town centre that are not considered traditional town centre uses, such as the car showrooms, could be reused for retail, community uses and new homes, being a more appropriate set of uses for the high street.
+We think that over time existing uses in the town centre that are not considered traditional town centre uses, such as the car showrooms, could be reused for a more appropriate set of uses for the high street, including retail and community uses and, on the upper floors, new homes or offices.
 Where development does take place it should respect the existing scale of buildings in the area and contribute to a better environment for everyone.